nawabahmadreshi/documentation/pages/marketing-channels/facebook-ads-overview.md

 {% if page.overview %}

 Branch links can be used together with Facebook ads, allowing you to track ad-driven installs on the Branch dashboard and deep link those new users directly to content the first time they open your app.
+Refer to [Facebook's Ad Guide](https://www.facebook.com/business/ads-guide){:target="_blank"} to learn more.

 Facebook's Ad Platform supports numerous campaign types and a shared set of advertisement formats.
 To navigate Facebook's Advertisement Platform we created a guide to help you find the right documentation.